nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Bunyip (420/10 then 1260/10)

-  * Leena - Target Bunyip
-    * Get to Level 5
+  * Leena - Get to Level 5
-  * Glenn - Target Bunyip
-    * Get to Level 5
+  * Glenn - Get to Level 5 - Magnify
-    * Magnify
-  * Serge - Target Bunyip
+  * Serge - 1
-    * 1
-  * Leena - Target Bunyip
+  * Leena - IceBlast
-    * IceBlast (Note: Bunyip should transform here, if not do a 2/2 with Glenn)
+  * Bunyip should transform here, if not do a 2/2 with Glenn
-  * Serge - Target Bunyip
-    * Get to Level 5
+  * Serge - Get to Level 5
-  * Leena - Target Bunyip
-    * Get to Level 5
+  * Leena - Get to Level 5
-  * Glenn - Target Bunyip
-    * 1 until Bunyip attacks
+  * Glenn - 1's until Bunyip attacks - Aquaball
-    * Aquaball
-  * Serge - Target Bunyip
+  * Serge - Aquaball
-    * Aquaball
-  * Leena - Target Bunyip
+  * Leena - 1 - FrogPrince
-    * 1
-    * FrogPrince
-  * Serge - Target Bunyip
+  * Serge - 1 - Luminaire
-    * 1
-    * Luminaire
-  * Leena - Target Bunyip
+  * Leena - 1 - Aquaball
-    * 1
-    * Aquaball
-  * Glenn and Serge - Target Bunyip
-    * 2 / 2 Until he dies
+  * Glenn and Serge - 2 / 2 / 3 until Bunyip dies (Revive Serge if he dies)
   * **SPLIT AFTER THE WIN MENU**

 Drops: